harviu/CIS371/_sources/assignments/cdm.md

 # Custom Drink Maker

-In this homework, you will leverage Vue.js to create a dynamic and interactive beverage component.
+In this assignment, you will leverage Vue.js to create a dynamic and interactive beverage component.
 The goal is to implement a versatile component that allows users to customize their beverage by selecting various options for creamers, syrups, and base beverages.

 ## Objectives